cloudnull/python-lnovaclient/README.rst

 __ https://github.com/rackspace/python-client

-This code a fork of `Jacobian's python-cloudservers`__ If you need API support for the Rackspace API soley or the BSD license, you should use that repository. python-client is licensed under the Apache License like the rest of OpenStack.
+This code a fork of `Jacobian's python-cloudservers`__ If you need API support for the Rackspace API solely or the BSD license, you should use that repository. python-client is licensed under the Apache License like the rest of OpenStack.

 __ http://github.com/jacobian/python-cloudservers